Rule 3745-7-03 | Public water system classification and staffing requirements.

 (iii) For a system operating plan to receive director's approval under table 4 of this rule, continuous monitors shall be calibrated in accordance with manufacturer standards or applicable regulations, whichever is more stringent.
 Calibration verification shall be conducted at least once per week or in accordance with applicable regulations, whichever is more stringent.
 Records of the calibrations and verifications shall be maintained for three years.

-(c) The professional operator of record of a class II, III, or IV public water system or class II water distribution system may be replaced by a backup professional operator with a certificate one classification lower than the public water system's classification for a period of up to thirty consecutive days.
+(c) The professional operator of record of a class II, III, or IV public water system or class II water distribution system may be replaced by a backup professional operator or a facility specific operator with a certificate one classification lower than the public water system's classification for a period of up to thirty consecutive days.
 The use of this provision does not require notification to the agency.
+Facilities who do not have a designated professional operator of record are excluded from this exemption.
 The operational records shall clearly indicate every time the backup professional operator is being used to meet the minimum staffing requirement.
 This provision may not be used to routinely circumvent minimum staffing requirements.
 In the case of systems which utilize an established flex work schedule of four ten-hour days, the use of a professional operator with a certificate one classification less than the facility to staff the facility on the fifth day of the week shall not be considered an attempt to circumvent the minimum staffing requirements.

-(d) Upon proper justification, such as military leave or long term illness, the director may authorize the replacement of the professional operator of record for a class II, III, or IV public water system or class II water distribution system by a backup professional operator with a certificate one classification lower than the facility for a period of greater than thirty consecutive days.
+(d) Upon proper justification, such as military leave, loss of an operator, or long term illness, the director may authorize the replacement of the professional operator of record for a class II, III, or IV public water system or class II water distribution system by a backup professional operator (facility specific operators excluded) with a certificate one classification lower than the facility for a period of greater than thirty consecutive days.
 Such requests shall be made in writing to the district office in which the system is located.

 (f) Any professional operator fulfilling the role of a backup professional operator shall be held responsible for any violations that occur during the period when they are acting as the backup professional operator.